mablack/cordova-diagnostic-plugin/README.md

 Checks if the device has a camera.
 On Android this returns true if the device has a camera.
 On iOS this returns true if both the device has a camera AND the application is authorized to use it.
+On Windows 10 Mobile this returns true if both the device has a rear-facing camera AND the application is authorized to use it.

     cordova.plugins.diagnostic.isCameraEnabled(successCallback, errorCallback);